sdruskat/annis-introduction/script/script.md

 In our example, we can find out that there are annotation layers for parts-of-speech, namely pos; for lemmas, namely lemma, and for historical word forms, namely edition.
 We can use these layers and the respective tag sets to formulate a query.
-In our case we would like to find prepositions - represented by the APPR tag - and articles, represented by a number of tags starting with /D.+/.
+In our case we would like to find prepositions - represented by the APPR tag - and determiner, represented by a number of tags starting with /D.+/.
 The two should follow each other, so in our query, we will use the direct precedence operator.
 Let's do this.
 In ANNIS, we select all subcorpora in the reference corpus.